 Traditional boilers are oftentimes equipped with the most basic of controls such as an ON and OFF switch, and a crude temperature gauge to give you a rough indication of the temperature levels inside the tank.
 This gauge can have between three and six temperature settings.
 These alone are not enough to allow you to scale your energy use and optimize your hot water system.

 With outdated temperature controls, you are looking at inaccuracies as well as an inflated energy bill.
-However, a condensing boiler aims to eliminate these problems, and more, by meeting the heating needs of your household through on-demand features and numerous settings, energy recycling, and lowered environmental impact.
+However, a condensing boiler aims to eliminate these problems by meeting the heating needs of your household.
+This happens through on-demand features and numerous settings, energy recycling, and lowered environmental impact.

-In a world where energy efficiency is paramount for the preservation of the environment, homeowners should search for new solutions to their water heating needs in order to reduce their household’s carbon footprint.
-It just so happens that eco-friendliness is a by-product of a condensing boiler and that its main benefits aim to help you make long-term financial savings while enabling hot water in your home whenever it is needed.
+We live in a world where energy efficiency is paramount for the preservation of the environment.
+Homeowners should search for new solutions to their water heating needs in order to reduce their household’s carbon footprint.
+It just so happens that eco-friendliness is a by-product of a condensing boiler.
+Its main benefits aim to help you make long-term financial savings while enabling hot water in your home whenever it is needed.